Kansas City Motorcycle Accident Lawyer

 Dempsey Kingsland Osteen can also assist those whose loved ones died in motorcycle accidents, filing wrongful death claims and helping them put their lives back together after devastating losses.

 Given the extent of injuries that are often suffered in motorcycle accidents, the policy limits of motorcycle insurance in Missouri and Kansas often exceed the damages.
+We have learned how to claim insurance for motorcycle accident over the years.
 It is possible to make a claim against your own policy, if you have uninsured or underinsured motorist insurance, to recover any amount not covered by the other driver’s insurance policy.
 If the driver who was responsible for the accident was driving on the job, it is possible to pursue a claim against that company’s policy.

-The interests of the insurance company lie with minimizing liability, not with giving you information about sources of recovery.
+The interests of the insurance company lie in minimizing liability, not in giving you information about sources of recovery.
 Our firm has an in-depth understanding of motorcycle insurance and is dedicated to helping our clients take advantage of their rights.